 Tom also uses his industry insight to improve the future of R&D tax reliefs for the software industry.
 Not only does he work with our clients to represent their views in response to R&D consultations, he also communicates key information to our clients on technical webinars and in key content such as his work in IT Pro Portal, Tech Monitor, SME Web and Business Leader publications.

-A natural communicator, Tom is able to express highly technical R&D claims in a way that HMRC will appreciate.
+A natural communicator, Tom is able to express highly technical R&D claims in a clear and compelling way.
 He is passionate about helping science and technology firms maximise their funding to drive innovation and breakthroughs.

 Senior Tax Manager